Sequential Spatially Balanced Sampling

-and $\1b$ is a column vector of $N$ ones.
-These two measures are the ones that we will use in the Section \ref{sec:simu}.

-The proposed method could be used in an interesting way to select a well-spread sample.
-At each step before performing the linear program~\eqref{eq:linpro}, we select the unit that have the maximum inclusion probability in the pool $\pi_{(i)} = \max (\pi_i,\dots,\pi_{i + M})$.
-We define the reordered pool $P_{(i)} = \{\pi_{(i)}, \dots, \pi_{(i+M)}\}$, such that $\pi_{(i+j)}$ is the $j$th closest unit to $\pi_{(i)}$.
-Pool is so reordered with respect to the distance to the unit that have maximum inclusion probability.
+If spatial coordinates are available, the proposed method could be used in an interesting way to select a well-spread sample.
+Let $P_{(i)} = \{\pi_{(i)}, \dots, \pi_{(i+M)}\}$, such that $\pi_{(i+j)}$ is the $j$th closest unit to $\pi_{(i)}$.
+Pool is so reordered with respect to the distance to the unit that has maximum inclusion probability.
 Doing that will then modify primarily inclusion probabilities of units closer to the current one.
-If a window has a sum of inclusion probabilities closer to 1 and if the decision of the $i$th unit is to select it (i.e. inclusion probability is transformed to 1), it will ensure that nearest neighbours of the $i$th unit will not be selected.
-This leads to a selection process that spreads the sample very well in the considered space.
-If the population units come from a stream, it is possible that some units have not yet appeared and that their spatial coordinates are in the neighbourhood of the $i$th unit.
-This side effect cannot be controlled, because, if we do not control which unit appears in the stream, it is not possible to know whether a future unit might appear within the considered window.
+If a window has a sum of inclusion probabilities close to 1 and if the decision of the $i$th unit is to select it (i.e. inclusion probability is transformed to 1), it will ensure that nearest neighbours of the $i$th unit will not be selected.
+This leads to a selection process that spread very well the sample in the considered space.